messyOne/Daemon/README.md

 ### How to run
 Just run the `daemon.php` in a own PHP instance.

 I suggest using of a tool for daemonizing approaches.
-Such a tool could be [an example](http://supervisord.org/ "Supervisor").
+Such a tool could be [Supervisor](http://supervisord.org/ "Supervisor").
 An example config looks like:

 ```
   [program:daemon]